 Bonus Airbnb Tip!
 Don’t try this for Airbnb.
-We rent our second bedroom on Airbnb and frequently get asked by potential guests if we can negotiate a cash deal to avoid Airbnb’s commission.
-We always turn them down because it’s not worth the risk or hassle.
+We used to rent our second bedroom on Airbnb and frequently get asked by potential guests if we can negotiate a cash deal to avoid Airbnb’s commission.
+We always turned them down because it’s not worth the risk or hassle.

 A more effective strategy for Airbnb is to book properties with little or no reviews.
 These properties are often under-priced because the hosts are just getting started and looking to get traction and get some positive reviews.

 Budget Travel Tip #6: Do Free Walking Tours

 Free walking tours are available in almost every major city and taking them is one of our favourite budget travel tips.
 While they’re not truly free (you should generously tip the guide afterwards), they are a fantastic value.
 Take full advantage of your guide’s expertise by asking about their favorite local budget tips too.

 If the free tour timing doesn’t work with your schedule, don’t be discouraged.
 You can almost always find free, self-guided tours which you can do too!
 These guides are easily downloadable to your phone and are a fun way to explore a certain neighbourhood while learning a little bit of history & culture.
 Plus they really are free.

 Budget Travel Tip #7: Look Up Happy Hour Specials & BYOB Restaurants